User Control

 4. Provide Clear Navigation

-Clear and intuitive navigation is crucial for user control.
+Clear and intuitive navigation is a crucial thing for user control.
 Users should be able to easily navigate through the interface, find what they're looking for and know where they are at any time.
 Designers can achieve this through clear labels, consistent layout and visible navigation menus.
 Again, established conventions are crucial keys to provide user control in this way.
-Designers should follow common UI patterns to help reduce the learning curve and make the interface more intuitive.
+Designers should—therefore—follow common UI patterns to help reduce the learning curve and make the interface a great deal more intuitive.

 5. Give Contextual Guidance

-Contextual guidance is vital for users to understand how to navigate and interact with the interface effectively.
-It’s good to provide tooltips, onboarding tutorials or contextual help that can assist users to make informed decisions and utilize the available controls.
-Apart from assisting users properly, when designers provide good contextual guidance, they show they have empathy with their users.
+Contextual guidance is a vital way for users to understand how to navigate and interact with the interface very effectively.
+So, it’s good to provide tooltips, onboarding tutorials or contextual help that can help users make informed decisions and use the available controls.
+Apart from assisting users properly, when designers provide good contextual guidance, they show they’ve got empathy with their users.

 Watch this video to understand the importance of empathy in design: